ministryofjustice/cloud-platform-user-guide/source/documentation/getting-started/env-create.md

 please raise a separate PR for each one.
 This makes it a lot easier for the cloud platform team to review your PRs.

+### Namespace resource limits

+The amount of resources (i.e. CPU and memory) we allocate to new namespaces, by default, is deliberately low.
+When you have worked out how much resource your application actually needs, please raise a PR to adjust the limits on your namespace accordingly.

+For more information, please see this article on [namespace limits].

 ### Accessing your environments

 Once the pipeline has completed you will be able to check that your environment